-We usually start first with some assessment sessions – to work out with you what it going on for you and what would be most helpful.
+We usually start first with an initial session, where we think together about what you would like support with and what might be more helpful.
 If you are interested and it looks like it would be helpful we offer individual counselling/therapy, family meetings, courses and groups or might support you doing recommended online programmmes.

 Age range: All Ages